Nehonar/league/README.md

 - The api is divided into two endpoints, I have to think about a possible frontend, it is interesting that they can choose the list of divisions, to be able to offer the user a list.
+- I have also included an api that returns the version of the project linked to the last commit of github.
+- Another basic is the ping, to know if the app is up.

 # Routes
 - /available_pairs